nina-huangg/Forensics-Pursuit/ROP-students/Janna/Level 1 Lab Prototype/README.md

-afis.rpy contains all code related to the AFIS system. evidence.rpy contains all code related to the evidence bag on the lefthand side. oven.rpy contains all code related to the oven interactions. script.rpy and util_screens.rpy contains the navigation code Nina created. wet_lab.rpy contains all code related to wet lab interactions - most notably the DFO mixture and the gin label removal.
+afis.rpy contains all code related to the AFIS system. afis_guide.rpy contains a guide on how to customize afis.rpy. evidence.rpy contains all code related to the evidence bag on the lefthand side. oven.rpy contains all code related to the oven interactions. script.rpy and util_screens.rpy contains the navigation code Nina created. wet_lab.rpy contains all code related to wet lab interactions - most notably the DFO mixture and the gin label removal.